biträdande universitetslektor vid Statsvetenskapliga institutionen, Forskare och lärare

 Projects since 2007

-2015 - will cooperate with Jenny Jansson in a RJ-funded infrastructure project "The Labour Movement Gone Digital: Preservation of organizational activities in the On-line Era"
+2015- 2018 cooperates with Jenny Jansson in a RJ-funded infrastructure project "The Labour Movement Gone Digital: Preservation of organizational activities in the On-line Era".
+The project focuses on archiving digital material produced by the Swedish trade unions.

-Since 2012 - FAS funded junior scholar project for setting up the Swedish Protest database.
+2012 -2015 FAS funded junior scholar project for setting up the Swedish Protest database.
 I am the prinicipal investigator, but the project also involves a great work of several research-assistants.

 2010 - 2014 RJ funded project on the outcomes of protest against closing of schools in Swedich 290 municipalities since the early 1990s and until 2009.
 The project is in its final phase, first results are presented in several international conferences.